-Thomas S. Williamson was a missionary who worked intimately among the Dakota Indians of Minnesota for more than forty years.
+Thomas S. Williamson was a missionary who worked closely with the Dakota people of Minnesota for more than forty years.
 Born in South Carolina in 1800, he moved to Ohio as a young boy.
 He went on to study medicine at Yale University where he became a doctor of medicine in 1824.
 Dr. Williamson married in 1827 and had three children all while practicing medicine in Ohio.
 But after his children had died, Dr. Williamson decided to abandon the practice of medicine and seek the gospel ministry.
 He began to study theology in 1833 and after becoming a licensed minister, Dr. Williamson was appointed by the American Board of Commissioners for Foreign Missions to minister to the Dakota Indians.

 Accompanied by his wife Margaret and his colleague Reverend Alexander G. Huggins, Dr. Williamson arrived at Fort Snelling in May 1835.
 As a christian minister, he was preceded only by Samuel and Gideon Pond who established a mission on the bank of Lake Calhoun.
-Dr. Williamson established his mission at Lac qui Parle in present day south western Minnesota.
-Immediately, Dr. Williamson took it upon himself to translate Dakota, a language previously unwritten.
-In addition to this and establishing his Mission, Dr. Williamson established a school, taught the Dakota to farm, and practiced medicine among them.
-Though the Dakota were not always receptive to Dr. Williamson’s message and teachings, he persevered in what he considered good work.
+Williamson established his mission at Lac qui Parle in present day south western Minnesota.
+Immediately, Williamson took it upon himself to translate Dakota, a language previously unwritten.
+In addition to this and establishing his Mission, Williamson established a school, taught the Dakota to farm, and practiced medicine among them.
+Though the Dakota were not always receptive to Williamson’s message and teachings, he persevered in what he considered good work.

-Following the U.S. – Dakota War in 1862, Dr. Williamson continued his missionary work by preaching the imprisoned Dakota at Mankato and then at Davenport, Iowa.
-When the Dakota were removed to a reservation in Nebraska, Dr. Williamson, while maintaining his home in St. Peter, Minnesota, spent summers teaching and preaching to the Dakota Indians.
-In 1877, following over forty years of dedicated service to his missionary work among the Dakota, Dr. Williamson finally completed a full translation of the Hebrew Bible in the Dakota language.
+Following the U.S. – Dakota War in 1862, Dr. Williamson continued his missionary work by preaching to the imprisoned Dakota at Mankato and then at Davenport, Iowa.
+When the Dakota were removed to a reservation in Nebraska, Williamson, while maintaining his home in St. Peter, Minnesota, spent summers teaching and preaching to the Dakota people.
+In 1877, following over forty years of dedicated service to his missionary work among the Dakota, Williamson finally completed a full translation of the Hebrew Bible in the Dakota language.
 He died in 1879.

 Excerpt from Ceding Contempt